 Palliative care is a way to improve quality of life for someone who's being treated for a serious illness.
 To palliate means to ease the symptoms of an illness.
-These may include pain, upset stomach (nausea), vomiting, anxiety, constipation, sleeping, and breathing problems.
+These may include pain, upset stomach (nausea), vomiting, anxiety, constipation, and sleeping and breathing problems.
 The people who are being treated and their loved ones are given emotional and spiritual support.
 Palliative care is given at the same time as traditional medical care.
 Active treatment for the illness doesn't stop.
+Palliative care is different from hospice care.
+Palliative care can be provided in many places.
+These include a hospital, clinic, nursing home, or the person's home.

 Working with your palliative care team

-Palliative care is given by a team of people who focus on the physical, emotional, and psychosocial aspects of advanced illness.
+Palliative care is given by a team of people.
+They focus on the physical, emotional, and psychosocial aspects of advanced illness.
 The team may include a palliative care provider or nurse, social worker, pharmacist, dietitian, counselor, spiritual advisor, and others.
-To get the most of palliative care, both the person and their loved ones have a role.
+To get the most out of palliative care, both the person and their loved ones have a role.

 What a person who is receiving medical treatment can do